 The CDC also notes that the initial HCV test should be "with an FDA-approved test for antibody to HCV."
 A positive result for the HCV antibody indicates either a current infection or previous infection that has resolved.
 For those individuals, the CDC recommends testing by an FDA-approved HCV nucleic acid test (NAT) to differentiate between active infection and resolved infection.
-For the identification of chronic hepatitis C virus infection among persons born between 1945 and 1965, the CDC states that "Persons who test anti-HCV positive or have indeterminate antibody test results who are also positive by HCV NAT should be considered to have active HCV infection; these persons need referral for further medical evaluation and care."
-Finally, the CDC also recommends that repeat testing should be considered for individuals with ongoing risk behaviors (CDC, 2012).
+"Persons who test anti-HCV positive or have indeterminate antibody test results who are also positive by HCV NAT should be considered to have active HCV infection; these persons need referral for further medical evaluation and care."
+Finally, the CDC also recommends repeat testing for individuals with ongoing risk behaviors (CDC, 2012).

 The CDC published guidance for healthcare personnel with potential exposure to HCV.
 CDC recommends testing the source patient and the healthcare personnel.
 When testing the source patient, baseline testing should be performed within 48 hours after exposure by testing for HCV RNA or HCV antibodies.
 All HCV RNA testing should be performed with a nucleic acid test.
 If the source patient was HCV RNA positive or if source patient testing was not performed, baseline testing for healthcare personnel should follow the same steps through nucleic acid testing three to six weeks post-exposure.
-A final HCV antibody test should be performed at four to six months post-exposure to ensure a negative HCV RNA test result (CDC, 2020d).
+A final HCV antibody test should be performed at four to six months post-exposure to ensure a negative HCV RNA test result (CDC, 2020c).